-1.9.5 Keyboard and Mouse Interface
+1.7.5 Keyboard and Mouse Interface

-PS/2 keyboard and mouse connectors are located on the back panel of the motherboard.
+PS/2 keyboard and mouse connectors are located on the back panel of the board.
 The +5 V lines to these connectors are protected with a PolySwitch[†] circuit that, like a self-healing fuse, reestablishes the connection after an overcurrent condition is removed.

-The mouse and keyboard can be plugged into either PS/2 connector.
 Power to the computer should be turned off before a keyboard or mouse is connected or disconnected.